- Tuesday 8 October 2019

 The new criteria weighting is as followed:

 The scheme provides $30,000-$500,000 funding per annum for projects of two to five years duration.
 Project costs can be used to hire research personnel, support HDR students, or fund teaching relief, equipment, consumables, Field Research, Travel, and dissemination costs.
-Discovery International Awards (DIAs) may be funded as a Special Condition to fund travel for a CI to work with an overseas-based PI and/or for an overseas-based PI to work in Australia on the project.
-See section F of the Funding Rules for more information.
+Discovery International Awards (DIAs) are no longer being awarded under Discovery Projects.
+Applicants can continue to seek this funding through multiple budget items in the Discovery Projects scheme.
+See section E of the Grant Guidelines for more information.

 How to apply